 - Transcripts, degrees, degrees, or certificates from colleges that you have attended.

-- Scores from tests are needed by your US schools, such as the TOEFL, SAT, GRE, or GMAT.
+- US schools require scores from tests such as the TOEFL, SAT, GRE, or GMAT.

 - Evidence that you cover all medical, living, and travel expenses.
 Again, for this reason, an education loan works.